jitendhran20006-oss/Indian-Weather-Cinema-AI-Agent/README.md

 # Indian Weather & Cinema AI Agent

 An AI-powered agent built with Python, LangChain, Gemini, and FastAPI.
-The agent is designed to handle Indian weather and cinema-related queries using custom tools and external APIs.

 ## 🚀 Features